nlmixrdevelopment/RxODE/README.md

 ```

 ![plot of chunk unnamed-chunk-31](vignettes/figure/unnamed-chunk-31-1.png)

 Note that the linear approximation in this case leads to some kinks in
 the solved system at 24-hours where the covariate has a linear
 interpolation between near 24 and near 0.

 In RxODE, covariate interpolation can also be the last observation
-carried forward.
-In constant approximation.
+carried forward, or constant approximation.
 This is equivalent to R's
 `approxfun` with `method="constant"`.

 ```r